Not a good episode, but a great observation

 This primitive accumulation plays approximately the same role in political economy as original sin does in theology.
 Adam bit the apple, and thereupon sin fell on the human race.
 Its origin is supposed to be explained when it is told as an anecdote about the past.
 Long, long ago there were two sorts of people; one the diligent, intelligent, and above all frugal elite; the other lazy rascals, spending their substance, and more, in riotous living.
 The legend of theological original sin tells us certainly how man came to be condemned to eat his bread by the sweat of his brow; but the history of economic original sin reveals to us that there are people to whom this is by no means essential.
 Never mind!
 Thus it came to pass that the former sort accumulated wealth, and the latter sort finally had nothing to sell except their own skins.

-While it has often been remarked that Marx offers a different account of the origins of capitalism, one that stresses both the violence of the origin, the brutality of slavery and colonialism, as well as the complexity of its conditions, multiple causes stretching from colonialism to the destruction of the church, what is less commented on is the role this narrative plays throughout the formation of capitalism.
+While it has often been remarked that Marx offers a different account of the origins of capitalism, one that stresses both the violence of the origin, the brutality of slavery and colonialism, as well as the complexity of its conditions, multiple causes stretching from colonialism to the destruction of the village commons, what is less commented on is the role this narrative plays throughout the formation of capitalism.
 Primitive accumulation is not just an account of the origins of capitalism, and a mistaken one at that, it is also a justification of its existence, one articulated in explicitly moral and even theological terms.
 Primitive accumulation persists, not as a myth about the origins of capital, but as a lingering morality play about the present.
 As the Bible says, “those who do not work should not eat,” only in this case not because their work is necessary for survival, of the community, but because it is necessary to make them worthy.
 The morality tale at the heart of primitive accumulation shifts the terms of the articulation of morality and capitalism, and of the critique of morality.
 It is no longer a matter of two different divisions, the division between morality and economics and the division between worker and capitalist, but of the division between worker and capitalist becoming not just an economic distinction but a moral, and even theological, difference.
 They are not just differences of class, of economic standing, but of character.
 Two becomes one.
 The moral division of good and bad becomes identical with the economic divisions between the classes.
 It is not just that the capitalist can afford the odor of sanctity through donations to charity, but becomes itself virtuous and good through capital itself through wealth.
 The capitalist is the bearer of wealth, the creator jobs, and therein lies his or her goodness and sanctity.

 The two criticisms of morality reflect on a tension at the center of Marx’s thought.
 As André Tosel argues, it is a tension between two different understandings of the relation between capital and social and moral meaning and symbolism.
 Marx vacillates between presenting capitalism as an economic system which dissolves all symbolism into icy waters of calculation, discarding meaning, and understanding capitalism as something that becomes its own meaning, its own morality.
 These different understandings correspond to two different criticisms.
 The first criticism, in which morality is nothing other than an ineffective ideal, corresponds with Marx’s assertion in The Communist Manifesto that with capitalism “all that is holy is profaned and all that is solid melts into air.”
 Morality dissolves along with religion and tradition, replaced by the force of money.
 In this first tendency the economy, or more accurately, capital is pure economic necessity without symbolism or meaning.
 While the second, in which the distinction between worker and capitalist takes on a moral sense and meaning, reflects a different aspect of Marx’s criticism in which capital is not bereft of meaning as a kind of iron cage of pure quantitative calculation but necessarily creates its own meaning, which is to say its own moralism and even religion.
 The second can be found in the famous section on fetishism, but beyond that, it extends it Marx’s invocation of what he refers to as “the religion of everyday life,” the way that the distorted world of capital becomes its own meaning, its own morality, and its own religion.